 What future for XAML and Silverlight?

 We must remember that .NET is an alternative to Java and the language technology is not endangered, and it is unlikely that Microsoft abandon the field.
-But Silverlight is a response from Microsoft to Flash and this format tends to disappear on mobile.
+But Silverlight is a response from Microsoft to Flash and this format tends to disappear on mobile in favor of HTML 5, so why persevere with Silverlight?

 Despite the share allocated to the new Web standard formats, we have reason to think that XAML will remain a core technology, at least on systems Windows 8 and Windows Phone 7 which together are intended to form the largest share of the future PC market in the most general sense.